ynx0/graph-store-documentation/3_validator_walkthrough.md

 	<img src="images/image10.png"/>
 </p>

 A chat is a flat graph, where all chat messages are nodes appended to the root of the graph.
-The graph represents a chat channel and contains all chat messages in order, while a chat message is a child node of the root graph.
+The graph represents a chat channel and contains all chat messages in order.
+A chat message is a child node of the root graph.

 Here’s the definition of the schema in the chat validator mark: